mzarozinski/RecursiveTextAlignmentTool/README.txt

-﻿Recursive Text Alignment Tool (RETAS V1.0) Copyright (C) 2013 by the University of Massachusetts at Amherst released under the GNU  GPL v3.0 (see license.txt)
+﻿Recursive Text Alignment Tool Copyright (C) 2013 by the University of Massachusetts at Amherst released under the GNU  GPL v3.0 (see license.txt)

 Written by I. Zeki Yalniz